google/WebFundamentals/src/_langs/en/updates/2015-07-22-measuring-performance-in-a-service-worker.markdown

 already [report site speed data](https://support.google.com/analytics/answer/1205784?hl=en) using the Navigation Timing API but will need to be updated to include performance analysis from a Worker context.

+## Will the Navigation Timing API arrive to Service Workers

+Right now there are no plans to add the Navigation Timing API to the Service Worker context, because there are no traditional navigations in a service worker.
+The interesting thing is that to the Service Worker, every navigation in the Service Worker's controlled set of pages looks like a resource fetch.
+This alone makes Service Workers an incredibly compelling way to centralize the majority of your performance logic in your web app.

 ## Can I see what changed?

 * [crbug.com/465640](http://crbug.com/465640)